hasip-timurtas/rust-book/README.md

 - **Focused Comparisons**: Only compares with TypeScript/Node.js when the concepts differ significantly
 - **Practical and Minimal**: ~60% reduction in content while preserving all essential Rust-specific information
 - **Clean and Efficient**: Perfect for senior developers onboarding into Rust
+- **Interactive Code Examples**: All code listings are editable and executable for hands-on learning

 ### Target Audience